christianityorigins/website/blog/_posts/2016-05-01-secular-paganism.md

 Ancient European religions were always dharmic (non-dogmatic).
 Some polytheistic religious followers see the polytheistic deities as sentient personal gods, others see them as allegorical personifications of natural forces (numen/animism) or as emanations or forms/symbolic representations of a particular quality or principle.

 Secular paganism is mostly a new movement that is growing rapidly.
 Atheists join Pagan groups for a sense of community, social network, and connection to their ancestry.
+These Pagans don't worship a particular thing, they just appreciate the unity of existence, or seek to understand the ultimate nature of reality.
+Ancestor veneration is the only worship they do.

 Many modern secular polytheistic Pagans (3) are inspired by Carl Jung who combined psychoanalysis with Heathenry.
 The polytheistic deities = 'archetypes (4) of the collective unconscious (5)' to these Pagans.